flow-hydraulics/flow-wallet-api/README.md

-# Flow NFT Wallet service
+# Flow Wallet service

-A custodial wallet service for NTFs on the Flow blockchain.
+A custodial wallet service for tokens on the Flow blockchain.

 ## Dev